Good afternoon ladies and gentlemen, welcome to the podcast The Lotusies for Friday, 1 August 2025.

 Okay, let's go to the next one.

-If the train hits you, you're going to be like an Indian there.
+But, like, Spider-Man and Dr. Octopus actually feel that the train, if the train hits you, yeah, that's going to, you're going to be like an Indian there.

-you know, you're in trouble.
+You know, you're in trouble.

-Aggressively loud in the world.
+Bollywood is aggressively loud in the possibility.

-We are actually doing Spider-Man 3 after the podcast, so tune in for that.
+We are actually doing Spider-Man 3 after the podcast so uh tune in for that let's go to the next one AI was just a mistake.

 I'm just anti-AI after watching all of this.

-And I can only imagine.
+Maybe and I can only imagine.

-Anne says, I find it so odd that they said the victim, the guard who was stabbed, would be offered full welfare benefits.
+But the thing is the cops are just like walking away from him like there's no big deal so I don't know and says I find it so odd that they said the victim, the guard who was stabbed, would be offered full welfare benefits.

 Welfare.

-Or does it take getting stabbed to get free housing for citizens of Ireland?
+Does this mean they're going to provide a house for him or does it take getting stabbed to get free housing for citizens of Ireland?

-Well, I mean, that would be a step up from getting told to get stuffed, which is what happens to victims over here.
+Well, I mean that would be a step up from getting told to get stuffed, which is what happens to victims over here.

 Arizona Desert Rat says, I'm curious as to how the Irish government plans on enforcing laws regarding kitchen knives.